jlapple/RepData_PeerAssessment1/PA1_template.md

 The number of intervals for which step data are missing is 2304.

 I replaced those missing values with the mean number of steps taken during the corresponding time interval (calculated across the whole data set in the data frame "int" above).
+(Source for this approach: http://stackoverflow.com/questions/24847299/using-ifelse-to-replace-nas-in-one-data-frame-by-referencing-another-data-fram?lq=1
+)

 ```r
 activity$steps2<-activity$steps